vitalidze/traccar-web/README.md

 * possibility to detect 'offline' devices - when signal hasn't came for some time (set up in device settings).
 They will be shown on a map with a marker of different colour and there will be some sign in popup that they are actually offline.
 * new device status - idle.
 It is shown in popup and also there will be a time of idling.
 Each device got new setting 'Idle when speed is <=', which is zero by default.
 It may be changed to some reasonable value, which is then used to consider device idle (for example to handle 'satelite drift compansation').
 * possibility to restrict ordinary users to manage (i.e. add/edit/delete) devices.
 Configured in global application settings.
+* save sort order in devices grid into browser cookies

 ## Building